 We then isolate the tooth with a rubber dam to ensure that the field is kept as sterile as possible and new bacteria contamination of the tooth by saliva is avoided.
 Wearing a rubber dam will feel strange at first but most patients find wearing the rubber dam for the duration of the root canal treatment easy and reassuring.

 We use Dental Operating Microscope magnification to help us locate all the root canals within your tooth.
 Not using a dental microscope may mean that some root canals are missed.

 We use modern flexible titanium rotary files with specialist rotary motors to ensure that the tooth canals are shaped efficiently.
 We only use our root canal files once, in order to minimize fracture and reduce risk of cross infection.

-Finally the root canals are filled with gutta percha root canal filling material to prevent re-infection of the tooth.
-The tooth is usually filled with a composite core material and patients will be advised to have a dental crown soon after root canal treatment to prevent tooth fracture or root canal leakage.
+Finally the root canals are filled with a rubber root canal filling material to prevent re-infection of the tooth.
+The tooth is usually filled with a white filling core material and patients will be advised to have a dental crown soon after treatment to prevent tooth fracture or root canal leakage.

 You may experience some post-operative pain which usually settles down with pain killers.
-Root canal success rate ranges from 70-90% over 5 years.
-Root canal treated teeth can discolour, however once they are crowned this tooth dicolouration will be hidden.
+Root canal success rate is around 80% over 4 years.
+Root canal treated teeth can discolour, however once they are crowned the tooth dicolouration will not be seen.

 Our dentists are highly experienced and have carried out hundreds of root canal treatments.
 If you are in pain and require urgent dental care, our Dental Emergency service can provide you with root canal treatment, 7 days a week, 365 days a year.
 You can book an appointment at Pearl dental clinic by calling our reception team on 0208 547 9997 or emailing us or booking an appointment online.